 Having intercourse before ovulation can ensure his swimmers are waiting to meet your egg once it’s released.

 As we mentioned, ovulation tests measure LH levels in urine.
 After LH circulates through your blood, it is excreted from your body in urine.

 Ovulation tests detect levels in many different ways: some require you to pee directly on the test strip while others, like Proov Predict, have you dip the strip in an already collected urine sample (which we think is slightly less messy!).
 Some are threshold based, while others are semiquantitative, meaning matching the intensity of your test line can help you determine the numerical amount of LH in your urine.

-Proov Predict tests, on the other hand, are fully quantitative when used with the Proov Insight app.
-This means after you take your Proov Predict test and scan it with the app, you will get an accurate, numerical LH value.
-This is because we worked diligently to build an algorithm that accurately matches the line intensity to an actual hormone level so that you can get the most valuable information possible from your Proov Predict tests.
+Using Proov Predict tests with the Proov Insight app can take your results one step further by providing numerical hormone data.
+This means after you take your Proov Predict test and scan it with the app, you will get a numerical LH value.
+This is because we worked diligently to build an algorithm that matches the line intensity to an actual hormone level so that you can get the most valuable information possible from your Proov Predict tests.